PacktPublishing/Minimal-CMake/ch3/part-4/README.md

 # ch3/part-4 README

-Showing an example of an embedded third-party project added with git.
+Shows an example of an embedded third-party project added with Git.

 ## Visual Studio Code Debugging